Skip to main content

 Look at the HumanEval column.
 Six models score 91.
 Two more score 94-95.
 The benchmark has a ceiling problem — it tests function-level Python generation, and frontier models have gotten too good at it.
 HumanEval now tells you almost nothing about whether Model A is better than Model B at real coding work.

 SWE-bench Verified and LiveCodeBench are where the actual separation happens.
 SWE-bench tests multi-file bug fixes in real GitHub repos.
 LiveCodeBench pulls fresh competitive programming problems so models can't memorize them.
-The spread on these two benchmarks is much wider: 85 vs 71 on SWE-bench between first and sixth place, 85 vs 71 on LiveCodeBench.
+The spread on these two benchmarks is much wider: 85 vs 71 on SWE-bench between first and sixth place.

 If someone quotes you a HumanEval score in 2026, ask them about SWE-bench instead.